 Free admission for carers

-Visitors with disabilities, or those who require special assistance, are offered free admission for one accompanying carer when they pay the full adult/child price.
+Visitors who require special assistance are offered free admission for one accompanying carer when they pay the full adult/child price.

 A limited number of disabled parking spaces are available in our car park.
 Parking for Blue Badge holders is free of charge.
 On arrival, please present your badge to our car park attendant who will help direct you to an available space.